 Program developers Kimberly Carson and Carol Krucoff have extensive experience teaching yoga to vulnerable populations and provide hands-on training in safely modifying postures for older adults, especially those new to yoga.
 Faculty lecturers, including Duke physicians, exercise physiologists, physical therapists and health psychologists cover health conditions common to seniors, such as heart disease, arthritis and osteoporosis.
 We also explore special issues related to elderly students, including pain management, fall prevention, and palliative care.
 This program offers networking and group support, a certificate of completion, and continuing education credits from Yoga Alliance.

 Participation is by application only and registration in each course is limited.
-Applicants must be Yoga Alliance certified yoga instructors.
-Exceptions may be made for those with comparable experience.
+Applicants must have completed a minimum of a YA approved 200-hour RYT training.
+Exceptions may be made for those with comparable experience and we recommend sub.
 There is no application fee.
-To submit an application access the online application here.
-Please allow two weeks for review and notification of your acceptance decision.
+To submit an application at any time access the online application here.
+Please allow up to two weeks for review and notification of your acceptance decision.
 Accepted applicants will receive instructions on registering for the course.